viodotcom/swagger-markdown/testdoc/test.md

 <a id="/definitions/BoundingBox"></a>

-BoundingBox represents a "rectangle" between provided coordinates of top-left and bottom-right corners.
+BoundingBox represents a "rectangle".

+The rectangle is defined by two diagonally opposite points (hereafter TopLeft and BottomRight), hence by 4 floats: TopLeftLat, TopLeftLon, BottomRightLat, BottomRightLon.
+For example: BoundingBox = [ 47.3165, 4.9665, 47.3424, 5.0201 ]

 **Type:** object